 Jitneys got their name from the slang phrase for a nickel, the original fare.

 In 2010, the jitneys received a makeover.
-The new jitneys use compressed natural gas in addition to having a bright new look.
+The jitneys now use compressed natural gas in addition to having a bright new look.

 - Rolling chairs, which are pushed by an attendant, are available from 8 a.m. to 1 a.m.
 Sunday through Thursday and 8 a.m. to 4 a.m. on Friday and Saturday.